John J. Neimore: Marriage and family

 On February 19, 1890, Neimore married Ida Neimore (née Lewis) in Los Angeles, California.
 Later that year on November 10, they had a daughter, Bessie Luretta Neimore.
 His 3rd great niece is Mignon Gould, an online publisher who launched one of the first virtual internship programs through the publication, The Chic Spy; as well as founded the observance Chic Spy Day, to celebrate the style of on-screen spies.
 Gould is a direct descendant of Neimore's sister, Henrietta Neimore Nunn.

 Legacy

-Neimore founded one of the first African-American newspapers in California as a teenager, running the paper for more than three decades, then appointing Charlotta Bass as his successor upon his death, making her the first African-American woman to own a newspaper.
+Neimore founded one of the first African-American newspapers in California as a teenager, running the paper for more than three decades.
+He appointed Charlotta Bass as his successor upon his death, making her the first African-American woman to own a newspaper.
 Neimore established the original publication The Owl, to help newly arrived African-Americans adapt to life in Los Angeles.
 The newspaper contained information about housing, jobs and news items relevant to the African-American community.
 Charlotta Bass took a job selling subscriptions to the newspaper in 1910 and Neimore became her mentor.
 In 1912, Neimore was in very poor health.
 When he died, Bass took control of the newspaper and ran the California Eagle until she retired in 1951.